douglas86/finance-data/README.md

 - You need to pass in option number and an input
 - Option number is so that you can select from one of the numbers above in the print statements
 - There is validation on the input, the input needs to be an integer from the options
-- For example, if the options are from 1 to 5 it will only accept that
+- For example, if the options are from 1 to 5, it will only accept that
-- Once the correct option is selected it will take you to that option where certain criteria can be performed
+- Once the correct option is selected, it will take you to that option where certain criteria can be performed
-- During the testing of this I created functions in the test.py file, as It takes to long to run the code to get from the spreadsheet every time, and it uses my api limit to often
+- During the testing of this I created functions in the test.py file, as It takes too long to run the code to get from the spreadsheet every time, and it uses my api limit too often
 - When I was happy with the results, I would implement that logic in my program and run it to test it out

 ---